dev-futurify/cryptocities/README.md

 **Decentralized blockchain economies**

+- The GOAL is to run everything is decentralized way, thus everything will be running `ON-CHAIN`!
+    - only `CRON JOB (automated script)` and `client` will be running with `OFF-CHAIN` solutions as smart contracts are not self-executing, meaning their code will not run and make state changes on a blockchain until triggered by an on-chain transaction - as for now.
+        - cron job: to trigger the methods needed (periodically) for the `engine` to do its thing.
+            - this might be one of the option to run this cron job: https://chain.link/automation
+        - client: to serve the frontend for the marketplace and wallet.

 ## Overview

 SteadyCoin (STC) is an algorithmically stable stablecoin built on the Polygon ZK-EVM blockchain.
 It aims to provide a stable store of value by pegging its value to the average price of a basket of goods and services.
 The stability of SteadyCoin is achieved through an algorithmic mechanism, and it is exogenously collateralized to ensure its value is backed by real-world assets.
 This documentation provides an overview of the SteadyCoin ecosystem, its key components, and its features.